LukasPietzschmann/boo.nvim/README.md

   max_width = 80,
   -- The window will not be taller than max_height (in character cells) max_height = 20,
-  -- When the boo window is focued, pressing one of these will close it.
+  -- When the boo window is focused, pressing one of these will close it.
   -- They will only be mapped in normalmode escape_mappings = { 'q', '<esc>' },
   -- When the boo window is focused, and you'll focus another buffer,